Luvenya/student-performance-prediction-system/README.md

 * Classification report
 * Confusion matrix

+The confusion matrix and other evaluation outputs are stored in the `results/` directory.

 ---

 ## AI Workflow

-The system integrates an AI workflow to generate academic intervention recommendations.
+The system integrates an AI workflow to generate academic intervention recommendations based on the predicted student risk level and identified risk factors.

 ### Workflow